cancerberoSgx/candombe/README.md

 #Requirements / Roadmap / TODO

-this project must be very generic: a tool for extracting annotations from text files.
-An annotation is a pattern with a name and a text, just that.
-By default this pattern is something like this:

-    @foo some text here

-where 'foo' would be the annotation's name and 'some text here' the annotation's text.

-The core of the application only know about these concepts: a list of files that contains a list of annotations (with properties 'name' and 'text').
-All the rest of the features are implemented as plugins that transform the input or output, for example: js/xml parsing, parentshipt relations, jsdoc/javadoc, etc. A list of these kind of features:

  * agnostic to input format (js,xml,txt,html) . i.e js source parsing is a feature implemented in as a feature/plugin.
  * agnostic to output format.
 The base is files that contains annotations.
 Other things like parentship are implemented as a feature/plugin.
  * agnostic to custom regexp for matching annotations in files.
  * other output structures
  * annotation parentship is a plugin
  * not limited to .js files. js comment parsing is a plugin
- * optionally include files information in the ast: {files: {'foo.js': {annotations: [{},{}...]}}
- * build a the ast syntax output for performance: ast.$module.fruits.$class.Banana.$methods.setColor.$params.color instead of having to call forEach for finding.
  * re-use short-jsdoc  parsing parts like the comment preprocessing (fixes for detecting line comments blocks, preserving text spaces, etc.).
 Resuse also from the part of nodejs app.
+ * idea: build a the ast syntax output for performance: ast.$module.fruits.$class.Banana.$methods.setColor.$params.color instead of having to call forEach for finding.
+ * runs in the browser

+inputPlugins, outputPlugin